Dresden Zoo

 Are there restrooms and cafes?

-Yes, the zoo is equipped with restrooms and cafes to ensure visitors have a comfortable experience during their visit.
+Yes, the zoo is equipped with restrooms and cafes throughout the grounds for visitor convenience.

 What should I wear?